rootisgod/rootisgod/content/posts/2022/2022-01-08-Creating-Workers-In-Octopus-Deploy-Using-KIND.md

 draft: false
 ---

 This will be a post foremost about Octopus Deploy.
-I appreciate not everyone uses this, so what follows will be of limited appeal to people who don't use it, but I found a great trick that is too good not to share.
+I appreciate not everyone uses this, so what follows will be of limited appeal to people who don't, but I found a great trick that is too good not to share.

 ## Octopus Deploy Workers and Containers